Location - Townsville, North Queensland, Australia

 - Leaches - Easily removed by using a fingernail or a knife along the surface which forces them to retract their teeth.
 Alternatively the old fashion ways are to sprinkle them with salt or heating their rear end with a match or lighter.

-- Native Rats - are nocturnal & are attracted by the smell of food.
-Keep your camping area clean & pack all food at night in your tent or suspend from a tree.
+- Giant white-tailed rats - Native rats are nocturnal and are attracted by the smell of food.
+Keep your camping area clean and pack all food at night in your tent or suspend from a tree.

-- Cassowaries - Although very rare to spot, you can see their droppings over many of the trails.
+- Cassowaries - Paluma Range National Park contains a significant population of the vulnerable southern cassowary.
+Although very rare to spot, you can see their droppings over many of the trails.
 I've been lucky enough to see one on the Bambaroo Track.

-- Golden Bower Birds - A number of their stick mound bowers can be seen on or near the walking tracks.
+- Golden Bowerbird - A number of their stick mound bowers can be seen on or near the walking tracks.

-Keep your eyes & ears open - you never know what you might come across.
+Keep your eyes and ears open - you never know what you might come across.

-Quandong, Plums, Silky Oak, Cedar, Pimply Pine, Iron Wood, & Satin Ash are just some of the tree species found in the rain forest.
+Quandong, Plums, Silky Oak, Cedar, Pimply Pine, Iron Wood, and Satin Ash are just some of the tree species found in the rainforest.

-- Fungi - Their shapes & sizes vary greatly, colours range from white, yellow, orange, purple & black, some are bioluminescent so have a walk on the 'Sensory Trail' at night.
+- Fungi - Their shapes and sizes vary greatly, colours range from white, yellow, orange, purple and black, some are bioluminescent so have a walk on the 'Sensory Trail' at night.

-- Gympie or Stinging tree - Mainly found on the margins of the rain forest or in regrowth under open canopy.
+- Gympie (Stinging tree) - Mainly found on the margins of the rain forest or in regrowth under open canopy.
 Inflicts excruciating pain when touched that can last up to a year.
 Contact with any part of this plant should be avoided.
-The plant is recognised by its large, heart-shaped, furry, insect eaten leaves & purple berries.
+The plant is recognised by its large, heart-shaped, furry, insect eaten leaves and purple berries.

-- Wait-a-while vine (Lawyer Cane) - With its rows of hooks & thorns, more common in dense thickets & along creeks should be avoided.
+- Wait-a-while vine (Lawyer Cane) - With its rows of hooks and thorns, more common in dense thickets and along creeks should be avoided.

-- Bramble - A scruby plant with many small hooks & thorns.
+- Bramble - A scruby plant with many small hooks and thorns.

 - Lantana - An introduced pest with a distinctive scent and small hooks